-At-risk project applications could receive additional points (15) if at least 75% of the project area is located within a disadvantaged, potentially underserved community as defined by DEQ.
+Points are also awarded to projects that focus the benefits on disadvantaged areas.
 To be eligible for points, DEQ asked applicants to consult DEQ's Community Mapping System, which features shaded census blocks designated as potentially underserved by the DEQ Environmental Justice Program.
 Applicants can quickly identify if their project benefits a potentially underserved community by simply typing the project address.
 DEQ knows that mapping tools are imperfect, which is why the application offered an additional opportunity to provide a narrative to why a community is disadvantaged, even if the mapping system did not capture the designation.